 What is Amazon Vine?
 It’s a group of top-ranked reviewers who get early access to new products so that they can review them.

-When you’ve browsed through reviews on Amazon in the past, you might have noticed a review of the each review and thought to yourself: “Wow, even reviews have reviews!”
+When you’ve browsed through Amazon video review guidelines in the past, you might have noticed a review of the each review and thought to yourself: “Wow, even reviews have reviews!”

 Usually a review of a review appears as a statement like “16 people found this review helpful.”